elix/rfcs/proposals/0000-mixins.md

 like React as packaged implementations of user interface patterns, Elix mixins on their own are not designed to be applied to React component classes.

+As yet, we have not designed a means to ensure that a given mixin is only applied once along a given prototype chain.
+It is up to the component creator to ensure they don't inadvertently apply a mixin twice.
+That might not seem like a large problem, but it does limit the ability to compose aggregate mixins from smaller mixins.
+In practice, this generally means that the component create applies all mixins directly in the creation of the component class.

 # Alternatives

 This proposal was arrived at over the course of a year of experimentation looking for alternatives to monolithic UI component frameworks, in which a comparatively large base class delivers a wide range of component features.
-We believe that approach induces significant drag on the evolution of the framework, as future features inevitably run up against tightly-imposed constraints in property/method semantics, the ordering of effects, etc.
+We believe a monolithic approach induces significant drag on the evolution of the framework, as future features inevitably run up against tightly-imposed constraints in property/method semantics, the ordering of effects, etc.

 Another approach would be to deliver all component services as helper functions that must manually invoked, rather than as extensions to a class.
-E.g., instead of offering a mixin to manage the semantics of single selection, each component that wanted to offer single selection would separate define the relevant API members, than manually invoke corresponding helper functions.
+E.g., instead of offering a mixin to manage the semantics of single selection, each component that wanted to offer single selection would separately define the relevant API members, than manually invoke corresponding helper functions.
 Such an approach has some appeal, as it gives the component developer complete freedom to decide when and how to invoke the helper functions.
 On the downside, this leads to a more extreme degree of boilerplate code, and makes it harder to guarantee API consistency.

 # Unresolved questions